prometheus/docs/content/docs/alerting/rules.md

       [ LABELS <label set> ]
       [ ANNOTATIONS <label set> ]

+The alert name must be a valid metric name.

 The optional `FOR` clause causes Prometheus to wait for a certain duration between first encountering a new expression output vector element (like an instance with a high HTTP error rate) and counting an alert as firing for this